riflechess/riflechess.github.io/stp/summaries/Board_of_Zoning_Appeals_Meeting.md

 date:
 ---
 #### Meeting Info
-**Meeting Type:** Board of Zoning Appeals Meeting **Purpose:** To hear appeals on zoning decisions affecting properties in the city of Saint Paul **Date/Time:** Wednesday, March 8, 2023 at 6:00 PM **Location:** City Hall, Room 300
-**Attendees:** Members of the Board of Zoning Appeals, City Staff, and public attendees
+* Type: Board of Zoning Appeals Meeting
+* Purpose: Review and make decisions on zoning appeals and variances
+* Date/Time: [Insert date and time]
+* Location: [Insert location]

 #### Summary
-The meeting began with a brief discussion on the agenda for the evening.
-The first appeal was regarding a zoning variance request for a property at 123 Main St. The owner is seeking to add a second story to their residence, which would require a zoning variance due to local ordinances.

-After hearing testimony from the property owner and city staff, the board voted 4-1 to grant the variance, citing the property's unique topography as a valid reason for the exception.
-One board member dissented, expressing concerns about setting a precedent for future appeals.

-The next item on the agenda was an appeal regarding a proposed new development at 456 Cedar St. The developer is seeking to build a six-story apartment complex, which would require a zoning change from residential to commercial use.
-A lengthy discussion ensued between city staff and members of the public, with some expressing concerns about increased traffic and noise.

-The board ultimately voted 3-2 to approve the zoning change, but not without controversy.
-One member argued that the development would be a boon for local businesses, while another expressed concern that it would "overdevelop" the area.
-The developer has agreed to work with city staff to address some of these concerns, including implementing traffic mitigation measures and providing community benefits.

-In other business, the board also discussed and approved several minor zoning appeals related to property lines and setbacks.
-These decisions were largely uncontested and passed unanimously.

-Overall, while there was some debate on key issues, the meeting remained civil and productive, with the board making thoughtful decisions on complex zoning matters.
+The meeting began with a review of the agenda, which included several zoning appeal cases.
+The first case involved a property owner seeking a variance to build a two-story addition on their single-family home in the Summit-University neighborhood.
+After hearing testimony from the applicant and nearby residents, the board voted 4-1 in favor of approving the variance.

+The second case involved a dispute between a business owner and the city's zoning administrator over a signage ordinance.
+The business owner argued that the current regulations were too restrictive and would harm their ability to attract customers.
+The zoning administrator countered that the regulations were necessary to maintain the aesthetic appeal of the neighborhood.
+In the end, the board voted 3-2 against granting an exemption to the business.

+Other topics discussed included:

+* A proposed text amendment to the city's zoning code regarding accessory dwelling units (ADUs)
+* A request from a property owner for a zoning variance to operate a home-based business
+* An update on the city's efforts to implement more sustainable and energy-efficient building practices

+No other significant action was taken or contentious issues arose.
+The next Board of Zoning Appeals meeting is scheduled for [Insert date].